RandomEskimo/FrogProblemSim/README.md

  6. Opt to output to a csv file, select a filename and choose to output to the screen as well.
  7. Let the simulation run.
  8. Analyse the results.

+ Licensed under GNU GPL v3.0, see LICENSE.md for more info